emsesp/EMS-ESP32/README.md

 Commands can be issued directly to the EMS bus typing in a letter followed by an optional parameter and pressing Enter.
 Supported commands are:

-- **r** to send a read command to all devices to fetch values.
+- **r** to send a read command to the boiler.
 The 2nd parameter is the type.
-For example 'r 33' will request type UBAParameterWW and bring back the Warm Water temperatures (not the heating) from the Boiler.
-You can issue any type here.
+For example 'b 33' will request type UBAParameterWW and bring back the Warm Water temperatures from the Boiler.
+- **t** is similar, but to send a read command to the thermostat.
-- **t** set the thermostat temperature to the given celsius value
+- **T** set the thermostat temperature to the given celsius value
 - **w** to adjust the temperature of the warm water from the boiler
 - **a** to turn the warm water on and off
 - **h** to list all the recognized EMS types
-- **p** to toggle the Polling response on/off.
-It's not necessary to have Polling enabled to work.
-I use this for debugging purposes.
+- **p** to toggle the Polling response on/off (note it's not necessary to have Polling enabled to work)
-- **m** to set the thermostat mode to manual or auto.
+- **m** to set the thermostat mode to manual or auto
-- **T** to toggle thermostat readings on/off
 - **S** to toggle the Shower Timer functionality on/off
+- **A** to toggle the Shower Timer Alert functionality on/off

 **Disclaimer: be careful when sending values to the boiler.
 If in doubt you can always reset the boiler to its original factory settings by following the instructions in the user guide.
 On my **Nefit Trendline HRC30** that is done by holding down the Home and Menu buttons simultaneously for a few seconds, selecting factory settings from the scroll menu and lastly pressing the Reset button.**